-To compute the signature, we degenerate in two steps, which allows us to consider perturbation of only simple parabolic points.
+To compute the signature, we degenerate in two steps, which allows us to consider perturbations of only simple parabolic points.
 Consider the degree $4$ polynomial $Q\in \partial \PH_4$ with super attracting fixed point of local degree $3$ with a parabolic fixed point on the boundary of the immediate super attracting basin.
-We can degenerate the dynamics on the attracting Fatou component while staying on $\partial \PH_4$ (See Proposition \ref{prop:rsh}).
+We can degenerate the dynamics on the attracting Fatou component while staying on $\partial \PH_4$ (see Proposition \ref{prop:rsh}).

 We choose the marking for the degree $3$ Blaschke product so that $0 \in \R/\Z \cong \mathbb{S}^1$ corresponds to the parabolic fixed point of $Q$.
 We call this repelling fixed point the {\em marked fixed point}.
-We construct two geometrically finite sequences Blaschke product ${^1}f_n$ and ${^2}f_n$, with quasi-invariant trees
+We construct two geometrically finite sequences of Blaschke products ${^1}f_n$ and ${^2}f_n$, with quasi-invariant trees

-where $\p$ and $a$ are fixed point of local degree $2$.
+where $\p$ and $a$ are fixed points of local degree $2$.
 The rescaling limits at $a$ are different: For ${^1}\mathcal{T}$, the marked fixed point has angle $0^+$ at the vertex $a$, while it has angle $0^-$ at the vertex $a$ for ${^2}\mathcal{T}$.
 We also assume that both sequences have a super attracting fixed point.
-Then the corresponding sequence of polynomials ${^1}Q_n$ and ${^2}Q_n$ both converge to $\hat P(z)$ (See Figure \ref{fig:AccessTop} and \ref{fig:AccessBottom}).
+Then the corresponding sequence of polynomials ${^1}Q_n$ and ${^2}Q_n$ both converge to $\hat P(z)$ (see Figure \ref{fig:AccessTop} and \ref{fig:AccessBottom}).

 For sufficiently large $n$, we can perturb ${^1}Q_n$ and ${^2}Q_n$ slightly to get two polynomials ${^1}P_n$ and ${^2}P_n$ in $\PH_4$, with ${^i}P_n \to \hat P$.
-As before, we denote the three repelling fixed points of ${^i}P_n$ by ${^i}x_{1,n}, {^i}x_{2,n}, {^i}x_{3,n}$, where ${^i}x_{2,n}$ corresponds to the fixed point that is accessible from the positive real axis in the limit (See Figure \ref{fig:SB}).
+As before, we denote the three repelling fixed points of ${^i}P_n$ by ${^i}x_{1,n}, {^i}x_{2,n}, {^i}x_{3,n}$, where ${^i}x_{2,n}$ corresponds to the fixed point that is accessible from the positive real axis in the limit (see Figure \ref{fig:SB}).

 Note that ${^i}P_n$ is constructed from ${^i}Q_n$ by splitting the simple parabolic fixed point into two repelling fixed points.
-Using the orientation of the dynamics near the simple parabolic fixed points of ${^i}Q_n$, we can compute the signature at ${^1}x_{2,n}$ is $+$ while the signature at ${^2}x_{2,n}$ is $-$.
+Using the orientation of the dynamics near the simple parabolic fixed point of ${^i}Q_n$, we can compute the signature at ${^1}x_{2,n}$ is $+$ while the signature at ${^2}x_{2,n}$ is $-$.
 Thus, by Lemma \ref{lem:rf}, Theorem \ref{thm:sb} holds for degree $4$.

 If we replace the super attracting fixed point by a super attracting fixed point of degree $d-2$, Theorem \ref{thm:sb} holds for any degree $d \geq 4$.